 Miss St. Louis Park was Danielle Trego.
 Miss Congeniality/Princess was Emily Foster and Princess Janea Mashek.

 Angie Flatgard (St. Thomas University) was Miss St. Louis Park and Princesses were Caitlin Biegler (UW-LaCrosse) and Christine Chan (U of M).
 Miss Congeniality was Katy Schufelt.
+Shirley May was Senior Queen.

 Miss St. Louis Park was Kate Thomas (Kalamazoo College, Princess was Erin Copeland (Mankato State), and we had our first male Ambassador, Tim Nordstrom (North Hennepin).
 The title of Miss Congeniality was changed to Most Congenial, just in case a man was selected.
-The honor went to Maggey Carlson.
-At this time, the coordinators changed the program from "Royalty" to "Ambassadors" in an effort to get away from the beauty pageant stereotype and include men.
+The honor went to Maggie Carlson.
+At this time, the coordinators changed the program from “Royalty” to “Ambassadors” in an effort to get away from the beauty pageant stereotype and include men.

 Miss St. Louis Park 2003 was Samantha Biegler, who was the only one to have been a Junior Queen and Miss St. Louis Park.
 The contestant voted Most Congenial was Michelle Hogan.
 Ambassadors were Kaitlyn Pommrehn and Tim McCune.
 Aquatennial Princess 2001 Anne Sumagil and Former Aquatennial Commodore Louis Rygg were emcees at the coronation.
+Junior Ambassadors were Taylor McCanna, Lee Neitge, Mikayla Ebert and Miranda Cosgrove.
+Senior Ambassadors were Jim and Marlys Liska.